You are here

-Use Pulse to Attach to University Resources on Public Wireless Networks
+Use Pulse to Attach to University Resources on Public Wi-Fi Networks

-If you are in a public place such as a café or bookstore and wish to use public, shared wireless internet, enable the Pulse client to set up a secure remote access session before initiating any other business with University systems.
+If you are in a public place such as a café or bookstore and wish to use public, shared Wi-Fi, enable the Pulse client to set up a PittNet VPN (Pulse Secure) session before initiating any other business with University systems.
 Pulse will encrypt the transmission of data so that any snooping attempts will not intercept your unencrypted University credentials.
 If you don’t, be aware that any credentials you enter to log onto University services or other services such as online banking could be compromised by another system in the vicinity that is set up for sniffing unencrypted data.

 The Pulse Secure mobile device app is available on the Pitt App Store as well as the Apple and Google (Google Play) online app stores.

-Consider your Wireless Carrier’s Data Service for Especially Sensitive Communications
+Consider your Wi-Fi Carrier’s Data Service for Especially Sensitive Communications

 If you will be consistently doing University business on your mobile device from off campus, consider turning off your device’s wireless network functions and communicate exclusively using your cellular carrier’s data network.
 This is accomplished by going to your device’s settings menu and turning off access to Wi-Fi.
 This option is much more secure than using publicly-accessible Wi-Fi, but data charges from your carrier may apply.